Allen Knight - ChairBladder Cancer Patient

-Senior Research Fellow, The Institute of Cancer & Genomic Sciences, University of Birmingham
+Professor of Urothelial Cancer Research, Director - Bladder Cancer Research Centre, Institute of Cancer & Genomic Sciences, University of Birmingham

 Rik qualified in Medicine at the University of Birmingham and subsequently entered surgical training.
 After completing a PhDin bladder cancer biology he became a Specialist Registrar in Urology.
 After 4 years as a Specialist Registrar, Rik left clinical urology to assist with the set-up of the Bladder Cancer Prognosis Programme (BCPP) at the University of Birmingham, and was subsequently appointed as a Senior Research Fellow in the School of Cancer Sciences.

 Rik is now the Chief Investigator of BCPP which incorporates the SELENIB clinical trial, and is also a member of the Trial Management Group for the POUT trial with responsibility for bio specimen collection and translational research.

 Rik sits on the Council of The Royal Society of Medicine Section of Urology, and has been elected as Section Secretary for the2015-16 session.

 He has an interest in all aspects of bladder cancer, from optical technologies and endoscopic surgical techniques to biomarker discovery and molecular pathways.
 His particular interests are narrow band imaging cystoscopy, urinary biomarkers, and genomics, and he has a track record of publication in these specific areas.

 Consultant Medical Oncologist - Guys, Kings and St Thomas Hospital 1997-2011, Consultant Medical Oncologist and Founder - Leaders in Oncology Care